RSE-Sheffield/RSE-Sheffield.github.io/_events/workshop-2016-08-02-reproducible-research-using-r-rstudio-git-and-github.md

 to: "17:00"
 ---

-Mike Croucher and Anna Krystalli delivered workshops on **Reproducible research using R, RStudio, git and github** to the [2016 International Symposium on Behavioural Ecology](http://www.isbe2016.com/).
+Mike Croucher and Anna Krystalli delivered workshops on **Reproducible research using R, RStudio, git and GitHub** to the [2016 International Symposium on Behavioural Ecology](http://www.exevent.co.uk/isbe2016).
 Blog posts about this from [Mike](http://www.walkingrandomly.com/?p=6229) and [Anna](https://science.mozilla.org/blog/2016-isbe-review).